-The Series 2017 Bonds will be issued in registered form, in denominations of \$5,000 or any integral multiple thereof.
-The Series 2017 Bonds will be dated their initial date of delivery and will mature and will bear interest at the rates per annum as shown on the inside cover page hereof, computed on the basis of a 360-day year consisting of twelve 30-day months.
-The Series 2017 Bonds will be delivered in book-entry-only form and will be registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Series 2017 Bonds.
+The Series 2018-A Bonds will be issued in registered form, in denominations of \$5,000 or any integral multiple thereof.
+The Series 2018-A Bonds will be dated their initial date of delivery and will mature on the dates and in the principal amounts and will bear interest at the rates per annum as shown on the inside cover page hereof, computed on the basis of a 360-day year consisting of twelve 30-day months.
+The Series 2018-A Bonds will be delivered in book-entry-only form and will be registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Series 2018-A Bonds.
 See "APPENDIX H-BOOK-ENTRY-ONLY SYSTEM."

-Security and Sources of Payment for the Series 2017 Bonds
+Security and Sources of Payment for the Series 2018-A Bonds

-The Series 2017 Bonds are limited obligations of LACMTA payable solely from and secured by a first lien on and pledge of "Pledged Revenues," which include moneys collected as a result of the imposition of the Proposition A Sales Tax (the imposition of which is not limited in duration), less 25% thereof which is allocated to local jurisdictions for local transit purposes (the "Local Allocation") and less an administrative fee paid to the California State Board of Equalization (the "State Board of Equalization") in connection with the collection and disbursement of the Proposition A Sales Tax (the "Pledged Tax"), plus interest, profits and other income received from investment of such amounts held by the Trustee, and all other amounts held by the Trustee under the Agreement except for amounts held in any rebate fund and any escrow fund.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2017 BONDS" and "PROPOSITION A SALES TAX AND COLLECTIONS-The Proposition A Sales Tax."
+The Series 2018-A Bonds are limited obligations of LACMTA payable solely from and secured by a first lien on and pledge of the "Pledged Revenues," which are moneys collected as a result of the imposition of the Proposition C Sales Tax, less 20% thereof which is allocated to local jurisdictions for public transit, paratransit and related services (the "Local Allocation"), and less an administrative fee paid to the California Department of Tax and Fee Administration (formerly the California State Board of Equalization) (the "Department of Tax and Fee Administration") in connection with the collection and disbursement of the Proposition C Sales Tax (the "Pledged Tax"), plus interest, profits and other income received from the investment of such amounts held by the Trustee (other than amounts in the Rebate Fund).
+In addition, the Series 2018-A Bonds are secured by all other amounts held by the Trustee under the Agreement except for amounts held in the Rebate Fund and the Redemption Fund.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2018-A BONDS" and "PROPOSITION C SALES TAX AND COLLECTIONS."

-Proposition A Sales Tax Obligations
+Proposition C Sales Tax Obligations